 Development of skills such as interviewing, narrative writing, the casework process, intake and assessment, intervention and termination.
 The values associated with practice in the helping fields will be explored.

 Prerequisite: GRN 100 and GRN 102.
-Reading Proficiency.
-Three lecture.

 GRN295.
 Practicum in Gerontology (2).

 Field experience to apply gerontological theory in a practice setting.
 Supervision by "on site" supervisor and instructor.